KK Akademija FMP: History

 In 2019, the team finished the regular season of Macedonian Second League as the undefeated club in both groups.
 In the playoffs, they lost in the finals against the MZT Skopje 2.

 However, the team won the additional playoff match against the lowest-ranked team in Macedonian First League, Shkupi.
 KK Navico Akademija FMP was promoted to the Macedonian First League.

 The team has been part of the Macedonian First League since the 2019–2020 season.
 On October 12, 2019, KK Navico Akademija FMP began its journey in the first league with a loss against Gostivar.
 On November 9, 2019, KK Navico Akademija FMP won against Rabotnički.

 In the season 2020/2021 KK Navico Akademija FMP played in the playoffs in Macedonian First League, finishing eighth in the regular season.
-Also the team qualified in the semi finals of Macedonian Basketball Cup 2021.
+Also the team qualified in the semi-finals of the Cup of Macedonia in 2021.